axonivy/dev.axonivy.com/src/app/pages/news/9.4/04-azure-ad.md

 ## Azure Active Directory {#azure}

-With Azure Active Directory, Axon Ivy is now able to support its first cloud-based Identity Provider.
-This means that your employees can simply use the well-known Microsoft login in order to access the Axon Ivy Platform.
+With Azure Active Directory, Axon Ivy is now able to support its first cloud-based identity provider.
+This means that your employees can simply use the well-known Microsoft login in order to access the Axon Ivy platform.

 - __Simple user management__: Maintain your users in one place, namely Azure Active Directory.
 Easily synchronize these users with Axon Ivy and make your business processes instantly accessible to the entire organization.